notjedi/nvim-rooter.lua/README.md

 ## Configuration

 You can pass arguments to the `setup` function.
-The following snippet are the default options.
+The following snippet is the default configuration.
 Also note that you can use globs.

 ```vim
 lua require'nvim-rooter'.setup( { rooter_patterns = { '.git', '.hg', '.svn' } } )